crytic/building-secure-contracts/program-analysis/echidna/basic/filtering-functions.md

 Seed: -3684648582249875403
 ```

-## Filtering functions
+## Filtering Functions

-Echidna has trouble finding the correct sequence to test this contract because the two reset functions (`reset1` and `reset2`) will set all the state variables to `false`.
-However, we can use a special Echidna feature to either blacklist the `reset` functions or to whitelist only the `f`, `g`,
-`h` and `i` functions.
+Echidna has difficulty finding the correct sequence to test this contract because the two reset functions (`reset1` and `reset2`) revert all state variables to `false`.
+However, we can use a special Echidna feature to either blacklist the `reset` functions or whitelist only the `f`, `g`, `h`, and `i` functions.

-To blacklist functions, we can use this configuration file:
+To blacklist functions, we can use the following configuration file:

 ```yaml
 filterBlacklist: true
 filterFunctions: ["C.reset1()", "C.reset2()"]
 ```

-Another approach to filter functions is to list the whitelisted functions.
-To do that, we can use this configuration file:
+Alternatively, we can whitelist specific functions by listing them in the configuration file:

 ```yaml
 filterBlacklist: false